Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Experimental Setup

 We clustered the extracted instructions using DBSCAN on Gemini Embedding vectors \cite{lee2025geminiembeddinggeneralizableembeddings} and synthesized the resulting clusters into unified heuristics using Gemini 3 Pro, with full hyperparameters and prompt details provided in Appendix~\ref{app:implementation_details}.

-We evaluated the efficacy of our PLD framework using two distinct student models: Gemma-3 4B \cite{team2025gemma} and Gemini 2 Flash \cite{comanici2025gemini}.
-Gemma-3 4B was selected due to its compact parameter footprint and highly efficient inference.
+We evaluated the efficacy of our PLD framework using distinct student models of various size and families: Gemma-3 4B \cite{team2025gemma}, Mistral Small 3.1 24B \cite{liu2026ministral} and Gemini 2 Flash \cite{comanici2025gemini}.
+Gemma-3 4B and Mistral Small 3.1 24B was selected due to its compact parameter footprint and highly efficient inference.
 Similarly, Gemini 2 Flash was chosen because it offers significantly lower inference cost compared to current frontier models (such as Gemini 3 Pro and Gemini 3 Flash), making both models ideal candidates for assessing reasoning transfer to differently resource-constrained environments.